anithorat/Langchain_Intro/README.md

 #### There are different types of chains in LangChain, depending on the complexity and functionality of the tasks.
 Some of the common types are:

+* **LLMChain**
+      This is the simplest type of chain, which involves a single language model and a prompt template.
+A prompt template is a structured guide to formulating queries for language models.
+An LLMChain takes an input value, formats it with the prompt template, and passes it to the language model.
+The language model then generates an output based on the prompt.
+* **SequentialChain**
+*  **RouterChain**